djourd1/trainingR2021/content/docs/chapter1/_index.md

 ---
 # Title, summary, and page position.
 linktitle: Chapter 1
-summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
+summary: Learn how to extract the data that you need from a data set
 weight: 1
 icon: book
 icon_pack: fas